Help us improve your experience.

 Now that you have created sites in Juniper Security Director Cloud, its time to deploy one or more Juniper® Secure Edge policies.

 Secure Edge policies specify how the network routes traffic.
-By default, when you create a new tenant, the Security Director Cloud creates a Secure Edge policy rule set with predefined rules.
+By default, when you create a new tenant, the Security Director Cloud creates a Secure Edge policy rule set with predefined rules in it.

 Note: